SirEelBiscuits/mesitype/README.md

 * `_kg`
 * `_n`

-etc. Some of the suffices should contain uppercase letters, but all names starting with `_` followed by a capital letter are res
+etc. Some of the suffixes should contain uppercase letters, but all names starting with `_` followed by a capital letter are reserved at all scopes.
+As a result we've opted to use lower-case letters for all units.

 To make these available, do: